 The Defacto Solution

-The most common solution, to defer the loading of your render blocking CSS, is called loadCSS by Filament Group.
+The most common solution, to defer the loading of your render blocking CSS, and reduce render-blocking round trips is called loadCSS by Filament Group.
 The latest version takes advantage of the not yet fully supported rel=’preload’ attribute that allows for asynchronous loading of CSS.

 An example of how your existing stylesheet reference might look: